California enacts law allowing nurses to perform some abortions

-SACRAMENTO, California (Reuters) - California’s Democratic governor signed a law on Wednesday that will allow nurses and midwives to perform some abortions, a move aimed at increasing access to the procedure even as other states are tightening the rules.
+SACRAMENTO (Reuters) - California’s Democratic governor signed a law on Wednesday that will allow nurses and midwives to perform some abortions, a move supporters hope will influence the national debate on abortion even as other states are tightening the rules.

 Under the law, the most populous U.S. state would allow nurse-practitioners, nurse-midwives and physician assistants to perform a procedure known as aspiration, which uses suction to dislodge an embryo from the uterine wall during the first few weeks of pregnancy.

-“Timely access to reproductive health services is critical to women’s health,” the bill’s author, California state Assemblywoman Toni Atkins said in a statement after Governor Jerry Brown announced the signing of the law.
+“Timely access to reproductive health services is critical to women’s health,” the bill’s author, California state Assemblywoman Toni Atkins said in a statement after Governor Jerry Brown announced the signing of the law, known as AB 154,

-The intent of the law, said Atkins’ spokeswoman, Dale Kelly Bankhead, is to expand access to abortion in areas of the state where there are no providers.

-“In more than half of the counties in California there is no abortion provider,” Bankhead said.
-“Women have to travel long distances to access these services.”

 California Assemblyman Brian Jones, the Republican caucus leader, said he was disappointed in the governor, calling the new law “dangerous for women.”